Goodluck-Nkem/qemu-user-test/README.txt

 	Method2: file <bin> | grep interpreter
 I prefer method1.

-Move the compiler's lib folder or create a symlink in /lib, so that other rt libscan be found.
+Move the compiler's lib folder or create a symlink in /lib, so that other rt libs can be found.
 Example: sudo ln -s /usr/<compiler>/lib /lib/<compiler>

 Then move its interp .so file or create the symlink so that it can startup and run.